IgniteUI/igniteui-docfx/en/components/hierarchicalGrid/hierarchical_grid_load_on_demand.md

 #### Result

-Finally this is how our `remote-lod.service.ts` would look like:
+Finally, this is how our `remote-lod.service.ts` would look like:

 ```typescript